orhss/profiling-cli/README.md

 ## Configuration

-Create a .env file in your project with the following variables:
+Create a .env file in your project with the appropriate API keys based on your chosen model provider:

 ```
+# For Anthropic models (default)
 ANTHROPIC_API_KEY=your_anthropic_api_key

+# For OpenAI models
+OPENAI_API_KEY=your_openai_api_key

+# For other model providers, add the appropriate API key

+# Required for GitHub PR creation feature
 GITHUB_PERSONAL_ACCESS_TOKEN=your_github_token
 ```

-The file path will be passed to the CLI using the --config flag
+The API key requirements depend on which model provider you're using with the `-mp` flag.
+The file path will be passed to the CLI using the `--config` flag.

 ## Usage